fogleman/pack3d/CONTRIBUTING.md

 go get; go install
 ```

-Bin file is run using the following (example) line:
+pack3d can be invoked directly from the command line now, see an example below here:

 ```
 pack3d --input_config_json_filename=tests/ch32838_test/input.json --output_packing_json_filename=tests/ch32838_test/output/output
 ```

-See folder tests/ch32838_test for an example or the folder tests/jenkins_tests in Nautilus.
+See folder pack3d/tests/ch32838_test for an example of input files, or the folder pack3d/tests/jenkins_tests.

 NB: Nautilus can only use a binary file built on a linux machine and not from macOS.
+See 4.
+Deployment.